marvinpinto/irc-hooky/docs/index.rst

 ---------

 This website covers the project information for IRC Hooky such as installation, development, and so forth.
-If you would like to kick the tires without setting up yourself, it has already been set up for you to try.
-Have a read through :doc:`demo <demo>`.
+If you would like to experiment with IRC Hooky without deploying this yourself, it has already been set up for you.
+Give it a :doc:`try <demo>`!

 Please use `GitHub Issues`__ for filing bug or feature requests, and `Pull Requests`__ for submitting code patches.